 Directory of 26 Hospitals in Alaska, USA

 We are counting Acute Care and Critical Access Hospitals.
-We are not counting Psychiatric Hospitals, Department of Defense or VA Hospitals.
-The number of hospitals is constant.
+We are not inlcuding Psychiatric Hospitals, Department of Defense or VA Hospitals.
+The number of hospitals is constant in Alaska.
 Hospitals are rated by CMS on a scale of one to five, five being the highest rating.
-A hospitals rating can become better or worse over time based on patient surveys as well as reported quality measures.
+A hospitals rating can become better or worse based on patient surveys and other reported quality measures.
 Not all hospitals receive a star rating.

-The number of hospitals with a two star rating has remained the same in Alaska.
-The number of hospitals with a 1 star rating has remained the same in Alaska.
+The number of hospitals with a 2 star rating has remained the same at 1.
+The number of hospitals with a one star rating has remained the same.

 The directory of Hospitals of the States and Territories was last updated 1/30/2020.